-The Display Power Saving Technology feature can be disabled in the Intel[®] Graphics and Media Control Panel.
+The Display Power Saving Technology feature can be enabled in the Intel[®] Graphics and Media Control Panel.

-You can access this control panel in one of the following ways:
+To access this control panel in one of the following ways:

 - Click Start -> Control Panel.
-Select Large icons or Small icons in View by, and then click Intel(R) Graphics and Media. - Right-click on the desktop and click Graphics Properties...
+Select Large icons or Small icons in View by, and then click Intel(R) Graphics and Media. - Right-click on the desktop and click Graphics Properties....

-In this control panel:
+In this control panel,

-- 1. Select Basic Mode and click OK.
+- 1. Select Basic Mode.

 - 2. Click Power.

-- 3. Select On battery from the drop-down menu in Power Source.

-- 4. Clear the Display Power Saving Technology check box.
+- 3. Select On battery from the drop-down menu in Power Source and then select the Display Power Saving Technology check box.

-- 5. Click OK.

-If you want to enable this feature, under the conditions mentioned above, select the Display Power Saving Technology check box.
+If you want to improve the picture quality under the conditions mentioned above, adjust the setting towards Maximum Quality or disable this feature.

-AMD[®] Vari-Bright[TM]
+AMD[®] Vari-BrightTM